-So day three in New York is a shopping day, well it’s a window shopping day really, but it’s still fun to browse.
-I spend my day around Times Square and later come back after dark to check out all it’s iconic lights as well as exploring the other New York landmarks in the night time city glow.
+My third day in New York is a shopping day, well it’s a window shopping day really, but it’s still fun to browse.
+I spent my day around Times Square and later came back after dark to check out all the iconic lights as well as exploring the other New York landmarks in the night time city glow.

-While I’d love to treat myself to a whole new wardrobe here is New York, neither my budget nor my backpack would really allow for a spending spree.
-I do spend a fair part of my day browsing and occasionally trying on clothes but turns out I’m not quite American shapes.
-I’m not too big or too small just different dimensions.
+While I would have loved to treat myself to a whole new wardrobe in New York, neither my budget nor my backpack would really allow for a spending spree.
+I did spend a fair part of my day browsing and occasionally trying on clothes but turns out I’m not quite an American shape.
+I’m not too big or too small just different dimensions it would seem.

-While Times Square’s billboards are active 24/7 it’s of course after dark that you really appreciate the number and brightness of this phenomenon.
+While Times Square’s billboards are active 24/7, it is after dark that you really appreciate the number and brightness of this phenomenon.
 I make no illusions about the state of my camera.
 I take pictures with a little battered digital Fujifilm camera.
-It’s definitely nothing fancy and you can probably tell that it struggles somewhat in poor light conditions.
+It is definitely nothing fancy and you can probably tell that it struggles somewhat in poor light conditions.
 However, here are a few shots of night time NYC.
-Even in bad photo’s this place looks awesome.
+Even in bad photography this place looks awesome.